rpuntaie/pdfformulas/README.rst

                         which formulas are most often referenced in normal text and are thus likely the most important ones.

-Installation: LibMuPDF and PyMuPDF will need to fit together.
+Requires: Pillow, PyMuPDF (needs compatible MuPDF installed), PdfMiner
-Possibly try installing them manual.
+Installation: LibMuPDF and PyMuPDF will need to be installed beforehand.